andyatkinson/andyatkinson.github.io/_posts/2013-11-14-using-a-set-in-ruby.markdown

 tags: [Ruby, Tips]
 ---

-A Set [^rubydoc] is a useful collection and something I under-utilize in Ruby.
+A Set [^rubydoc] is a useful collection in Ruby.
 A Set does not allow duplicates.
 Converting between a Set and an Array is easy.
 In the article *A Guide to Ruby Collections, II: Hashes, Sets, and Ranges* [^sitepoint] the author has listed some nice examples where Sets are useful.

 ```ruby
 (Set.new([1,2]) + [2]).to_a